Slaughtneil GAC: Hurling

-Slaughtneil is one of the most successful clubs in the Derry Senior Hurling Championship, having won 16 county titles, including 10 successive titles between 2013 and 2022.
+Slaughtneil is one of the most successful clubs in the Derry Senior Hurling Championship, having won 18 county titles, including 12 successive titles between 2013 and 2024.

+Slaughtneil are the only Derry team to have ever won the Ulster Senior Club Hurling Championship lifting the Four Seasons Cup in 2016, 2017, 2019, 2021 and 2024.

 Gaelic football

 As of October 2020, the club had won six Senior County Championship titles.
 The first of these came in 2004, when Slaughtneil defeated Bellaghy at Watty Graham Park, Maghera.
 Slaughtneil won their second Derry title in 2014 and their third in 2015.
 On 30 November 2014, Slaughtneil beat Omagh St Enda's to claim their first Ulster Club Championship.
 The club went on to win additional Ulster club titles in 2016 and 2017.

 Camogie

 Slaughtneil fields camogie teams at U6, U10, U12, U14, U16, Minor, and Senior levels.
 Slaughtneil won the Senior Camogie Championship in 2012 and 2015 and the Derry League in both years.
 In 2014 and 2015 they won the Ulster League.
 In September 2021, Slaughtneil's camogie team won its seventh consecutive Derry senior camogie title.

 In 2017 they won the All-Ireland Senior Club Camogie Championship, and retained this title in 2018 and 2019.